kylegordon/homie-sonoff-touch/README.md

 Uses the [Homie](https://github.com/marvinroger/homie-esp8266/releases) framework, so you don't need to worry about wireless connectivity, wireless configuration persistence, and all that.
 Simply compile and upload, and configure using the Homie configuration tool.
 All future flashes will not overwrite the wireless configuration.

 Best used with PlatformIO.
-Simply git clone, edit ROM IDs as appropriate, pio run -t upload, watch the dependencies download and compile, and then if required do the initial Homie configuration with the tool for Homie 1.5 at http://marvinroger.github.io/homie-esp8266/
+Simply git clone, pio run -t upload, watch the dependencies download and compile, and then if required do the initial Homie configuration with the tool for Homie #develop branch at http://marvinroger.github.io/homie-esp8266/

 To reset the device back to Homie defaults, press the touchpad for over 10 seconds.
 This will wipe the configuration and drop it into config AP mode.